-Can you get help with court fees?
-Psst!
-The answer may surprise you.
+Can I get help with divorce court fees?

-To be eligible, you need to have less than £3,000 in savings and investments if you’re under the age of 61, and under £16,000 if you are over 61.
+To get help with your divorce court fees, you must have less than £3,000 in savings or investments if you’re younger than 61 or less than £16,000 if you are over 61.

 You also either need to be on a low income or receive one of the following benefits:

 - ESA – Income-related Employment and Support Allowance